Kourtney Kardashian Pokes Fun At Rumors She’s Pregnant With A New Baby

 Kourtney Kardashian continued to fuel the rumors regarding her potential fourth child as she was seen cradling and feeding the doll.
 She also shared a photo of a bunch of baby toys and said they were giving her an “itch.”

-According to the magazine, the baby doll likely belongs to Kourtney Kardashian’s 4-year-old daughter, Penelope, but when it comes to her future, Kardashian may soon have a baby of her own.
+According to the magazine, the baby doll likely belongs to Kourtney Kardashian’s four-year-old daughter, Penelope, but when it comes to her future, Kardashian may soon have a baby of her own.
 As the outlet continued, Kourtney Kardashian may be pregnant with the child of either Scott Disick, 33, her former boyfriend and the father of her three kids, or Younes Bendjima, a 23-year-old model and boxer who she was linked to in recent weeks.

 “When [Kourtney Kardashian] told pals a few weeks ago that she missed her period and fears she’s pregnant — she also said she didn’t know who the father is,” a source revealed.